Module 8, Part 1: Programming Interfaces and Encapsulation#

 We will always specify whether a class field, or constructor, or method, is

-.
+publicorprivate.
 This is good programming practice, and familiarising with it will be very useful.If a class field, or constructor, or method has no

-modifier, you should consider which one of the two would be more suitable.
-The code will often work anyway without modifiers (because “no modifier” means “package-private”, which is not far frompublic
+publicnorprivatemodifier, you should consider which one of the two would be more suitable.
+The code will often work anyway without modifiers (because “no modifier” means “package-private”, which is not far frompublic); however, it is usually better to useprivateas much as possible, in order to minimise the programming interface exposed by a class to other Java code that uses it.

 Concluding Remarks#